 So here are some of the things that you can do to prepare yourself and your family for a trip to Disney World during this pandemic.

-If you are planning on braving the parks during this time I would first suggest you try various types of masks.
+If you are planning on heading to the parks during this time I would first suggest you try various types of masks.
 While there are a ton of fun designed cloth masks, you might find paper masks to be easier and more comfortable to breath in.

 If you go this route make sure you bring enough with you.
-Paper masks need to be changed frequently.
 You can buy bulk paper masks online.

 A different style mask might also be the way to go.
 Masks made out of cooling or breathable material might also work better for you.